Smaug123/WoofWare.DotnetRuntimeLocator/README.md

 (Normally this is in `/usr/share/dotnet/host/fxr/{runtime}/libhostfxr.so`;
 you must make sure your version is from runtime 6 or greater, because the required symbols were not added until then.)

+# Licence

+WoofWare.DotnetRuntimeLocator is licensed to you under the MIT licence, a copy of which can be found at [LICENSE](./LICENSE).